1Panel-dev/webkubectl/README.md

 # Usage

   ## Use embedded page
-Open this in web browser.
+Open below url in web browser.
 ```sh
 http://<webkubectl-address>:<port>
 ```
-You can manage kubernetes config files or tokens which are stored in local storage, then chose a session and click connect to use kubectl command in web terminal.
+In this page you can manage kubernetes config files or tokens which are stored in local storage, then chose a session and click connect to use kubectl command in web terminal.

 ## integration with api

+## License

+Copyright (c) 2014-2019 FIT2CLOUD 飞致云

+KubeOperator is licensed under the Apache License, Version 2.0.